prateek3255/scrroll-in/README.md

 To run the extension locally follow these steps:

-- Visit `chrome://extensions` and turn on developer mode.
+- Visit the `chrome://extensions` page and turn on developer mode.
-- Click on `Load unpacked` at the top left and select the extension root folder.
+- Click on `Load unpacked` at the top left corner and select the extension root folder.
 - Now you can go ahead and modify `popup.js` or `popup.html`.
-Changes would directly be visible in the extension.
+Changes would be directly visible in the extension.
 - If you change something in `background.js` or `manifest.json` then you will need to reload the extension.

 ## Contributing